doyensec/PoiEx/README.md

 ![Semgrep integration](images/feature-findings.png)

 #### 2. Notes taking
-It is possible to start comment threads directly within the codebase to add details and reactions.
+It is possible to start comment threads directly within the codebase to add details and reactions.<br>

 ![[images/threadExample.png]]